-Lenin, rallying the Russian workers to a struggle for greater security while yet under the Tsarist régime, outlined at a Bolshevik Conference in 1912 the following complete system of social insurance to be administered by the workers:
+The purpose of social insurance laws is to give workers an immediate measure of security, even under capitalism.
+Lenin, rallying the Russian workers to fight for social insurance when they were yet under the yoke of the Tsar, outlined at a Bolshevik Conference in 1912 the following social insurance plan, to be administered by the workers:

-The best form of workers' insurance is state insurance, built on the following bases: r.
-It must care for the workers in all cases of loss of working capacity due to accident, sickness, old age, invalidity; for the woman workers likewise in case of pregnancy and child-birth; for widows and orphans after the death of the bread-winner, also in case of loss of support as a result of unemployment.
+The best form of workers' insurance is state insurance, built on the following bases: I. It must care for the workers in all cases of loss of working capacity due to accident, sickness, old age, invalidity; for the woman workers likewise in case of pregnancy and child-birth; for widows and orphans after the death of the bread-winner, also in case of loss of support as a result of unemployment.
 2. The insurance must embrace all wage workers and all members of their families.
 3. All insured must receive relief to the full amount of their wages, all costs of insurance to be borne by the employers and the state.
 4. All branches of the insurance system are to be administered as uniform insurance organizations on the basis of complete administration by the insured themselves.